sameeksha-cloud/Self-Paced-JavaScript/Variables_DataTypes/Loops.md

 ```

 ## do while
-do while is similar to while only difference is that do while will be execute once whether condition is true or false.
+do while is similar to while only difference is that do while will be execute oce whether condn is true or false.

 ```
 <script>